NathanCollaert/AugmentedHardcore/README.md

 For all the commands, please check out the Spigot page of this plugin [here](https://www.spigotmc.org/resources/litedeathban-an-advanced-deathban-plugin.71483/).

 ### PERMISSIONS
-For all the commands, please check out the Spigot page of this plugin [here](https://www.spigotmc.org/resources/litedeathban-an-advanced-deathban-plugin.71483/).
+For all the permissions, please check out the Spigot page of this plugin [here](https://www.spigotmc.org/resources/litedeathban-an-advanced-deathban-plugin.71483/).